billkendrick/gemdrop_deluxe/docs/README.txt

           hear a clicking sound until the clock stops, and the background will change colors.)
 This gives you some breathing room!

+High Score & High Level:

+If you've achieved a new high score, the word "SCORE" at the top left of the game will change to "HI SCORE", and the high score, listed at the top right, next to "HIGH SCORE" will reflect the score as well.
+When the game ends, the "high:" at the bottom will be highlighted, as well.

+High score, and the highest level you've reached, are stored back to disk, if playing the disk-compatible version ("gemdrop.atr" or "gemdropd.xex").
+The disk-less version cannot, and both are reset each time you play the game.

 ABOUT GEM DROP:

 Gem Drop is loosely based on the SNK Neo-Geo game "Magical Drop III."